-The Arby's and Buffalo Wild Wings' corporate and franchisee restaurants ran in-unit restaurant promotions in which customers could make a contribution and receive a coupon.
+The Arby's, Buffalo Wild Wings', and Sonic's corporate and franchisee restaurants ran in-unit restaurant promotions in which customers could make a contribution and receive a coupon.
 Buffalo Wild Wings' restaurants also ran a community day promotion in which a minimum of 10% of each customer's sales were received as a contribution.
-The Foundation received revenues of \$8,513,947 for the year ended December 31, 2019 from these promotions.
+The Foundation received revenues from these promotions for the years ended December 31 as follows: